John-Laffnie de Jager: Career

 A native of Ermelo, de Jager turned professional in 1992 during which year he played his only tour singles.
 He won two of five matches he played on the challenger circuit and reached through qualifying the main draw at Wimbledon, where he lost in the first round to future champion Richard Krajicek, 7–5 6–1 6–2.
 He played but one other event in singles, a challenger in Dublin in October, before focusing his tennis exclusively on doubles.
 His career high singles ranking stood at World No. 313, reached in October.

 De Jager won back-to-back challenger events in doubles in September 1991, partnering compatriots, in Madeira partnering Byron Talbot and in Jerusalem with Christo van Rensburg.
 He played some half dozen times with Van Rensburg in 1991-2 and some dozen times, but with limited success, with Johan de Beer.
 He won two more challenger events the following year, in June partnering Zimbabwean Byron Black and in November with Capetonian Marius Barnard.
 1993 saw de Jager reach his first of three grand slam semis, in partnership with yet another South African, Marcos Ondruska.
 Together they reached the second round at the Roland Garros and the third round at Wimbledon.
 In October, de Jager reached his first Grand Prix event final, in Lyon partnering still another South African and Capetonian, Stefan Kruger.

 1994 saw de Jager reach four grand prix semi-finals, with three different partners (all southern Africans), another final and capture his first grand prix win, in Tel Aviv partnering still another compatriot, Pietermaritzburg native Lan Bale.
 Aside from a few occasions, most notable of which was a four tournament stint where he partnered Aussie doubles master John Fitzgerald, de Jager and Bale remained a team into 1995.
 Together they reached the Stuttgart Indoor, Munich, and Italian Open grand prix, but faltered at the French where they went out in the first round.
 After a third round exit at Wimbledon, and first round exit at Flushing Meadows, the partnership was dissolved in September.
 The change worked immediately for de Jager as he won his very next tournament, the Toulouse Grand Prix, partnering Swede Jonas Björkman.
-He again had success in Lyon, reaching the final with star compatriot Wayne Ferriera.
+He again had success in Lyon, reaching the final with star compatriot Wayne Ferreira.
 Beginning 1996 playing mostly with Gary Muller, de Jager played the late spring and summer with some 10 different partners and without reaching a single event final.
 His misfortune got worse in the first of half of 1997, where a string of first round loses saw his doubles ranking fall from No. 53 in September 1996 to No. 164 by August 1997.
 A new partnership with yet another compatriot, this time Robbie Koenig saw de Jager recover his form, with a quarterfinal result at the U.S. Open followed by winning a challenger event and reaching the finals of another.
 Then with Pretoria's Chris Haggard, he won the following two challengers as well.